gvogt2023/Humor-Detection-Capstone/README.md

 | Recurrent Neural Network (RNN) | 0.998 | 0.850 |
 | Naive Bayes | 0.947 | 0.884 |

 Lemmatization was used in model 2 to test if lemmatization will help accuracy but it was determined to decrease accuracy.
-Part-of-speech tagging was then tested in model 3 and did ___.
+Part-of-speech tagging was then tested in model 3 and did not increase accuracy.
+For the following model iterations, we refrained from lemmatization and part-of-speech tagging.

 ## Evaluation